microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp05 - Classes/README.md

-Introduction to OOP and Classes
+﻿Introduction to OOP and Classes
 ----------------------------------------------
 One of the base concepts of OOP (Object Oriented Programming) is the concept of a class.